-To the west, Makarora airstrip is nestled near the gateway to the west coast and mountains.
-Further west, arrive at Haast and the west coast.
+To the west Makarora airstrip is nestled near the gateway to the west coast and mountains.
+Further west arrive at Haast and the west coast.
 Or track down lake Wanaka to Minaret Station airstrip, then through ‘the neck’ to Lake Hawea and the Dingleburn Station airstrip.
-Today you will get to explore the local valleys, meet some local people, enjoy excellent country cafes as well as spend an exciting day flying.
+Today you will get to explore the local valleys, meet some local people, enjoy excellent country cafés as well as spend an exciting day flying.

-If during your time with us, weather has caused a postponement to any destination, today is our chance to go there.
-Or, use the morning to see a little more of Geordie Hill and station life.
-Perhaps do some extra strip flying and test your skills on one or two more challenging local strips.
-Today we provide you with a detailed flight log and invoice.
-Once all plans have been accomplished, we say farewell to Geordie Hill and fly to Queenstown.
+If during the week, weather has caused a postponement to any destination, today is our chance to go there.
+It’s also a chance to do some extra strip flying and test your skills on one or two more challenging local strips.
+Sometimes, this is your day to visit Geordie Hill Station to watch sheep dogs working, and to enjoy hearing first- hand about the high country farming industry of New Zealand.